How To Generate More Property Management Leads

 I’ve worked for many companies who took whatever leads came off the street, with an “it’s all we need” outlook.
-Contrast that with a targeted lead gen strategy that gets you the best landlords and property owners with a successful track record and the right portfolios.
+Contrast that with a targeted lead gen strategy that gets you the best landlords and property owners with the right portfolios.
 You’ll discover how to create a Perpetual Lead Generation Process below with videos and tips.

 Good Leads, Bad Leads

 Have you ever had a bad client?
 Acquiring junk leads is a time waster, and in my years of doing this work, sales people complain vigorously about calls from unqualified, poorly targeted prospects, even if it’s part of a successful, big picture sales success.

 Signing unqualified, low quality leads can generate friction, disappointments, time waste, business losses, and reduce morale.
 Getting the exact, correct kind of leads makes salespeople, property management staff, and managers smile from ear to ear.

 Top Must Haves for Capturing Leads

 - a clear value proposition and a lead conversion process that gives prospects a laser clear message about why yours is the only one for them

 - a great marketing website with good visual branding and excellent content

 - company video visually demonstrating your value proposition/experience/expertise